Nickel

 Where does nickel come from?

 You might think nickel is fairly ordinary, but some of it is out of this world—quite literally.
 Most of the meteorites that hit Earth contain nickel (if you find a rock and it contains more than about five percent nickel, it's probably a meteorite).
-Nickel is a reasonably common metal: the 22nd most widespread element in Earth's crust (roughly twice as common as copper), which contains roughly 75 parts per million (0.0075 percent) nickel.
+Nickel is a reasonably common metal: around the 20th most widespread element in Earth's crust, which contains roughly 75 parts per million (0.0075 percent) nickel.
+(For comparison, it's much more common than copper, which comes in at about 50 parts per million.)
+[2]

 Most of the nickel we use on Earth is mined from a number of nickel ores: pentlandite and pyrrhotite (iron nickel sulfides, the two most important nickel ores), garnierite (hydrous nickel silicate), millerite (nickel sulfide), and niccolite (nickel arsenide).

-The leading nickel producers are Indonesia, Philippines, Canada, and New Caledonia (together responsible for mining over half the world's nickel), followed by Australia and Russia; the United States currently has no active nickel mines but does produce a relatively small amount of nickel (23,000 tons—about 1/10 as much as Canada) as a byproduct from copper and palladium-platinum mines.
-The world has at least 130 million tons of nickel reserves on land, with much more believed to be available on the ocean floor (US Geological Survey, 2018).
+The leading nickel producers are Indonesia, Philippines, Russia, and Australia (together responsible for mining over two thirds of the world's nickel), followed by Canada and China; the United States currently has no active nickel mines but does produce a relatively small amount of nickel (18,000 tons—about 1/7 as much as Canada) as a byproduct from copper and palladium-platinum mines.
+The world has at least 300 million tons of nickel reserves on land, with much more believed to be available on the ocean floor.
+[4]

 Like some other metals, nickel can be extracted from its ores with the help of smelting (heating in a blast furnace), electrolysis (where the ore is split into its constituents by passing an electric current through a solution), or by reacting it with acids (in the Mond process).